 Help Me Get Ready For My Child’s First Cell Phone

 When you put all these together, it’s easy to see why this is such a source of stress for families.
 Do you wish there was a course on this?
 After years of research and talking with families, I’ve created:

 Phonewise Boot Camp for parents to help parents get ready for this milestone.

 - Planning and organizing your physical space at home to maximize positive outcomes

 - Common digital citizenship challenges for new cellphone/smartphone users

 - What social skills kids need to be successful with their phones and more.

 - Planning for boundaries around when your child will have access to the device

 Getting Your Child a Phone?
 Are you ready?
 Are they ready?
-Join my Cell Phone Boot Camp to get ready to support them through this important transition.
+Join my Phonewise Boot Camp for Parents to get ready to support them through this important transition.
 Would you like informative posts like this in your inbox?
 Sign up here.